RichCanvas3/gym/documents/siwe-for-agents-mcp-architecture.md

 - selector
 - bundler / chain metadata

+Before storing the final session package, the Agent Gateway verifies the original principal-to-session delegation using the principal smart account signature path.

-The final session package is encrypted and stored by account in the Agent Gateway service database.
+The final session package is then encrypted and stored by account in the Agent Gateway service database.

 ### 5. Runtime MCP Auth Minting